-Sending Christmas mail via the British Forces Post Office (BFPO) can sometimes be a bit of a minefield.
+Sending Christmas mail via the British Forces Post Office can sometimes be a bit of a minefield.

-So, we have put together a handy guide on how to get the much-needed morale to those you love, while they are serving overseas this Christmas.
+So, Forces News has put together this handy guide on how to send morale parcels to military personnel serving overseas this Christmas.

-Forces Free Air Letters (FFALs) also known as ‘blueys’, are a way of sending letters and messages free to personnel deployed in certain locations. (pick up blank 'blueys' free from the post office).
+Forces Free Air Letters (FFALs) also known as 'blueys', are a way of sending hand-written letters and messages free to personnel deployed in certain locations.
+Blank 'blueys' can be picked up free from a post office.

 Personnel entitled to use BFPO services at these locations are also eligible to send blueys back to the UK free of charge.

 Letters sent to other locations that are not eligible for free postage are charged at the standard UK rate, rather than the more expensive international rate usually charged.

 Under the Enduring Families Free Mail Service (EFFMS), small parcels of up to 2kg in weight can be sent free of charge to certain locations via Royal Mail services.
-Small parcels must not exceed 45cm in length, width 35cm and depth 16cm to qualify for free postage.
+Small parcels must not exceed 45cm in length, 35cm in width and a depth of 16cm to qualify for free postage.

-For sending larger parcels and items not eligible to the EFFMS, can be sent via the BFPO system, but will be charged at the standard UK rates instead of the more expensive international rates.
+For sending larger parcels and items not eligible to the EFFMS can be sent via the BFPO system, but will be charged at standard UK postal rates instead of the more expensive international rates.